codaxy/cxjs-home-expenses-app-tutorial/tutorial/entry-log.md

     <img src="https://github.com/codaxy/cxjs-home-expenses-app-tutorial/blob/master/tutorial/screenshots/basic-grid.PNG" alt="Grid showing list of entries" />
 </a>

-## Adding custom widgets to Grid rows
+## Adding Edit and Remove actions

-In order to be able to edit and remove a single entry, we need to add Actions column to the Grid.
+In order to be able to edit and remove a single entry, we'll add Actions column to the Grid.
 Inside it, we'll place two buttons: Edit and Remove.
 Let's examine the code for that:

 #### app/routes/log/index.js
 ```jsx